The King's Henchman: Act 1

 Eadgar, the widowed King of England, is seeking a new wife and contemplating choosing Aelfrida, the daughter the Thane of Devon.
-He has heard that she is very beautiful and despatches his henchman, Aethelwold and Aethelwold's servant Maccus to Devon to discover whether she is indeed as beautiful as he had heard.
-If she is, Aethelwold is to arrange the marriage.
+He dispatches his henchman Aethelwold, and Aethelwold's servant Maccus, to Devon; if Aelfrida is as beautiful as her reputation claims, Aethelwold is to arrange the marriage.

 Act 2

 Aelfrida finds Aethelwold sleeping in the woods and awakens him with a kiss.
 She had just uttered an incantation to make the next man who sees her fall in love with her.
 Aethelwold does indeed fall in love with her.
 He sends a message to the King that she is actually very ugly, marries her himself, and settles down in Devon.